jnaiman/csci-p-14110/lesson06/lecture06.md

 ### Data Visualization Week

- * Day 1: Intro to data viz, simple 2D movies
+ * Day 1: Intro to data viz, simple 2D movies, interactivity
- * Day 2: Visualization concepts overview, 2D & 3D movies
+ * Day 2: Info viz and more on interactivity in 2D
- * Day 3: Graphical concepts, "good" vs. "bad" viz, 3D movies and interactions
+ * Day 3: Plotting in 3D in Python interactively
- * Day 4: Web-viz, 3D online movies
+ * Day 4: Graphic concepts, web-viz, 3D geometries
- * Day 5: Review, finalization of projects, viz party!
+ * Day 5: 3D movies online, finalization of projects, viz party!

 notes: so this is where we are - we did the computation physics part!
 Now its time to make some pretty things!